EllaBrands/stanDev/Developer-Process.md

 ### 3. Preventing Inadvertent Pushes

 We are working on an honor system.
-The active developers with push permission on the Stan repository will still technically have the ability to push to the master and development branches, but are asked to take the following steps to prevent inadvertent pushes to the master and development branches.
+The active developers with push permission on the Stan repository technically have the ability to push to the master and development branches, but are asked to take the following steps to prevent inadvertent pushes to the master and development branches.

 **First**, install git version 1.8 or later.